nikescar1/SupermodelAssistant/README.md

 A Frontend for the Supermodel Sega Model 3 Emulator (Made in Unity)

 # Unity Project
+Current Unity version of this project is 2021.3.1f1

 The project is currently in a rough state and hasn't been touched in two years.
 It should work but your mileage may vary.

 # Release Usage